Can I Take My Medication With Me On Holiday?

 One thing you may need to consider is the temperature of your medication.
 For example, some medicines need to be stored at room temperature and not all airlines will be able to take this into account.

 If you’re worried about the medication that you need to put into your checked luggage, contact the airline you’re flying with in advance for more information, they should be able to help you to store your medication at the proper temperature.

-Can you take flight anxiety medication on a plane?
+Taking flight anxiety medication on a plane

 If you’re scared of flying, you may take medication to help you with your phobia and the resulting anxiety.